Top 10 tips for positive mental health

 We offer lots of help to support students’ well-being within school.
 We train around 20 Year 12 and Year 13 students per year to act as Sixth Form mentors to younger students.
 A number of staff have successfully achieved a Level 2 (GCSE-equivalent) qualification in Children and Young People’s Mental Health and we pride ourselves on the philosophy that students can approach any member of staff with a problem.

-Our diary planner, which is issued to all students and teachers, offers advice to students on how they can manage their online and offline life, how they can manage stress through a healthy lifestyle, how they can recognise the triggers that can cause stress and the agencies and organisations that students (or their parents) can contact for further help.
-You can find these pages at the back of the diary planner, or alternatively, you can view them here.
+Our study planner, which is issued to all students and teachers, offers advice to students on how they can manage their online and offline life, how they can manage stress through a healthy lifestyle, how they can recognise the triggers that can cause stress and the agencies and organisations that students (or their parents) can contact for further help.
+You can find these pages at the back of the study planner, or alternatively, you can view them here.

 In school, we also consider physical activity as being vital in helping to establish positive mental health.
 At the bottom of this page there is an exercise programme that can be completed by students (and parents) of all abilities.
 Even moderate activity can support positive mental health.